 Alfred Health is a leader in health care delivery, improvement, research and education.
 We are the main provider of health services to people living in the inner southeast suburbs of Melbourne, from ambulatory, to inpatient and home and community-based services.

 Melanoma and Skin Cancer Trials (MASC Trials)

-- Fixed Term – 12 months (with the possibility to extend)
+- Fixed Term – 12 month contract – possibility to extend

 - Location: Monash University, St Kilda Road, Melbourne

 - Flexibility working between home and office available